- Exercise for Successful Aging Slideshow

-Senior Exercise (cont.)
+- Senior Exercise Overview

 How do I get started?

 There's no need to try and make up for years of inactivity overnight.
-In fact, you could get injured or burn out by doing that.
+In fact, you could get injured or quickly become burned out by doing that.
 Instead, start slowly and build up gradually.
 If that means starting with just five minutes of walking, then that's what you ought to do.
 In fact, one of my favorite plans to recommend for getting started is the five-minutes-out, five-minutes-back plan.
 Just like it sounds, you walk out for five minutes, turn around, and walk back.
 That's it...10 minutes of walking, and off you go about your day.
 If you feel ambitious, you can do seven and a half or even 10 minutes out and back, and add some stretching when you finish if you like.
 One of the best ways to get motivated and stay that way is to set goals.
 I suggest that you set a weekly exercise plan, starting today for the week coming up.
 Write down what day(s) of the week, what time of day, minutes of activity, and the activity that you'll do.
 Be as specific and realistic as possible, and remember that it's not how much you do when you get started but that you simply get started.
 Keep setting and reviewing your goals weekly for at least three months.
 That way you'll be sure to stay on track and build exercise into your life as a habit.

-What are some exercise options?
+What are some senior exercise programs?

 For aerobic exercise: Walking, dancing (when's the last time you took a ballroom-dancing class?), biking, and swimming are all good options.
 You can also try exercise videos.
 Collage Video is a good resource.
 They have lots of videos for individuals of all ages (search their site for "seniors").
 Also check out your local senior center, rec center, Y, or local fitness center for classes that are appropriate for you.
 Many centers offer exercise classes for seniors.
 They're out there if you look.

 For resistance exercise: You don't need to pump iron in a gym to do resistance exercise.
 Of course, if you want to go to the gym, I wouldn't discourage you.
 But if you prefer to do it at home, you can.
 I recommend exercise tubing if you're looking for a simple but effective way to do resistance exercise at home.
-Exercise tubing is inexpensive and versatile (you can do lots of exercises with them) and a great way to get started with resistance exercise.
+Exercise tubing is inexpensive and versatile (you can do lots of very different exercises with them) and they are a great way to get started with resistance exercise.
 You can start with a set of four for about $20.
 They come in colors to denote the tension.
 If you order them, make sure to order the strap that allows you to attach the tube to a door, and if you want to work your legs, ask for leg straps.
 Here are some vendors that sell them: